joshdors/portfolio/src/projects/spark.md

 ## Competitor analysis

-To create a better website, I conducted a thorough market analysis, evaluating similar websites.
+To create a better website, I conducted a competitor analysis, evaluating similar websites.
 By examining what works and what doesn't work in the current market, I gained valuable insights and ideas for designing a better website.

 ### Insights